Patchethium/Celosia/README.md

 #### English

+English is the hardest one in phonogram, still it's the most popular language and we have to support it.
 1. Look up words in `amepd` for spelling and stress.
 2. For words that have multiple spellings, use the POS tag provided by `amepd` and a `Averaged Perceptron Tagger` to disambiguate them.
 3. For OOV (out-of-vocabulary) words, predict the spelling with a g2p[^2] model.